Tearsheet

 As an established blue-chip industry leader, Travelers' focus shifted to leveraging its immense scale for data-driven underwriting and operational efficiency.
 This era has been marked by disciplined capital management, navigating market cycles, and a significant push into technology, with over $1.5 billion invested in AI and other tech initiatives in 2025 to create a durable competitive advantage in risk selection and claims processing.

 Price structure is strongly bullish.
 The regime, trend, and proximity to highs all point towards intact institutional trend.
-Relative to SPY: Mildly outperforming the market and improving; positive 'relative strength' trend building.
-Volume and momentum show mild positive lean.
-The accumulation signals present but not yet dominant.
+Relative to SPY: Strong 63D outperformance but 'relative strength' momentum is fading, indicating that money rotation may be maturing.
+Volume and momentum show mild distribution.
+The selling pressure is present but not overwhelming.
 Earnings history is supportive.
 The reaction and drift are both positive, and the market is accepting the narrative.

 ① Structure